30 MAAKRI STREET (SKYON)

 The high-rise at Maakri 30 is situated between historic buildings, some of which have survived in their initial form, some have been restored.
 The historic buildings on the eastern side of Maakri Street have survived and thus we decided to continue the same height and urban density on the western side.
 Consequently, the tower section of the building will be clearly set back and only a four-storey section will border the street, which itself will engage with the streetscape in steps or stages.

 The high-rise buildings in the Maakri Quarter resemble many new high-rise buildings in terms of their clean glass surfaces and lack of detail.
-In contrast to this drab and characterless quality, we decided to move toward the other extreme – in the direction of the total design of the initial heyday of the Maakri Quarter.
-To that end, we added a clearly characteristic detail as a thread running through the building, which works both inside as well as outside, on the street as well as at a distance.
-The result is a characteristic pattern, which flows throughout the building, leaving its impression on the facade, in the details as well as in the interior design.
+In contrast to this drab and characterless quality, KOKO decided to move toward the other extreme – in the direction of the total design of the initial heyday of the Maakri Quarter.
+To that end, a clear characterising detail was added.
+The result is a pattern, which flows throughout the building, leaving its impression on the facade, in its details as well as in the interior design to build a strong identifying character.
+This thread runs through the building, working both inside and out, on the street as well as from a distance.